Walter Gay ’18

 Q: What do you like about the UNC graduate program in Russian and East European Studies?

-The program boasts an impressive collection of academics and researchers who have spent decades gaining invaluable expertise in various disciplines connected to the genre of Russian and Eastern European Studies.
+The program is enriched with an impressive collection of academics, researchers, and graduate students who possess an inordinate abundance of invaluable knowledge and expertise in various disciplines connected to Slavic, Russian, and Eastern European studies.